mradulovic988/custom-conditions-for-woocommerce/readme.txt

 * Click the `upload tab`
 * Choose `custom-conditions-for-woocommerce` from your downloads folder
 * Click `Install Now`
-* All done, now just activate the plugin
+* All done, now activate the plugin
-* Go to WooCommerce -> Custom Conditions and configure it ( or simply click on Settings )
+* Go to WooCommerce -> Custom Conditions and configure it ( or click on Settings )
 * Save, and you're all good.

 = Old Method =